AustinCodingAcademy/alumni-gitbook/2019-summer/6-whiteboarding.md

 ## Whiteboarding

+Whiteboarding has a reputation for being the hardest part of the interview process.
+During whiteboarding interviews, the candidate stands in front of a white board and solves a coding problem while writing and talking out loud.

+Why do employers include whiteboarding in the interview process?
+Here are some goals of whiteboarding interviews:

+* See how the candidate approaches tricky coding problems.
+* Understand the candidate's thought process while solving problems.
+* Test the candidate's communication skills.
+Can they communicate a technical solution to others?
+How do they communicate under pressure?
+* Get a sense of what it's like to collaborate with the candidate on a technical problem.

+Whiteboarding interview myths:

+* You must correctly solve the coding question or they won't offer you a job.
+  * FALSE.
+The goal of the interview is to see how you solve problems and communicate.

+### Whiteboarding tips & tricks

+* **Keep talking.** As with any type of interview, your goal should be to turn the whiteboarding session into as much of a conversation as possible.
+Explain everything you're thinking and writing on the board to the interviewer.
+Even if you're feeling unsure about something, say so: "I'm not 100% sure an array is the best solution for this, but I'm going to give it a try because..."
+A good interviewer will give you hints and guide you towards the solution.

+* **Use pseudocode.** Don't get hung up on writing code with perfect syntax.
+The goal of the interview is to see how you think through problems, not to test your recollection of syntax rules.
+Use "pseudocode" - coding shorthand that explains what your solution is supposed to do.
+If you don't remember a function or method name, just make it up (eg. `lowerCase(word)`).
+You can even go as far as just [write what you expect each line to do](https://www.unf.edu/~broggio/cop2221/2221pseu.htm).

+* **Don't worry about creating a perfect solution on the first try.**

+* **The interviewer wants you to succeed.**

 ### Whiteboarding practice problems

 * [ACA whiteboard challenge questions](https://github.com/ACA-Alumni/ACA-Job-Tracker/tree/master/resources/whiteboard-challenges) - from the 2018 version of this class (click on any of the `.md` files to view the question)